A record number of biotechs are going public. Here's how they're performing.

 At the start of the last decade, the IPO markets weren't receptive to biotech companies.
 But by 2013, public investment was pouring into the industry, drawn by scientific advances and boosted by the newfound interest of a broader range of investors.

 Ever since, biotechs and their backers have ridden a multi-year boom.
 Many young drugmakers, including those still years from human trials, have gone public at valuations never thought possible in the 2000s.
 Records have been made, and broken, several times over.
-In 2020, a new high water mark is being set during the deadliest pandemic in a century.
+Last year, a new high water mark was set during the deadliest pandemic in a century.

 But a lucrative IPO doesn't mean the company will thrive.
 Which biotechs create value over time, and which fail?
 What types of companies are generating the best returns?
 Who are their top investors?

 Biopharma Dive is tracking these details in the database below, which will be updated regularly.
-U.S. biotech IPOs of $50 million or higher from the past three years are included, and we will add more stock offerings as they happen in the months and years ahead.
+U.S. biotech IPOs of $50 million or higher from the past 2018 and after are included.
+We will add stock offerings as they happen in the months and years ahead.

 Click on a company to pull up more information, and scroll to the bottom of the page to read how this information was collected and organized.
 If there's anything we've missed, or any additional information you'd like to see, please reach out and let us know.